 With the support of the Carnegie-Whitney Foundation and the H.W.
 Wilson Foundation, we have created an annotated bibliography of all books and manuscripts related to Cotton Mather, an important Enlightenment minister, in the Congregational Library & Archives' collection.

-This finding aid, created by Richard J. Boles, is designed to help scholars identify sources in the collections of the Congregational Library that relate to African Americans, Native Americans, and Afro-Indians.
+This finding aid, created by Richard J. Boles and Jules Thomson, is designed to help scholars identify sources in the collections of the Congregational Library that relate to African Americans, Native Americans, and Afro-Indians.

 Created by Nym Cooke, a scholar of early American sacred music, this bibliography brings to the forefront the Congregational Library & Archives unique and important collection of sacred music.